Schmaltz: History

 At the turn of the twentieth century, as the Ashkenazi Jews fled escalating antisemitism and persecution in Europe and sought refuge in the United States and other countries, they brought with them their traditional foods, including schmaltz.
 It remained popular in American Jewish cuisine until it fell out of common use over the course of the second half of the century due to the inconvenience involved in its preparation, health concerns regarding its saturated fat content, various diet trends, and aggressive marketing by Crisco of their vegetable shortening (which is pareve, i.e. suitable for use with both milk and meat dishes) to the Jewish community of New York.

-Over time, schmaltz was replaced with what often were vegetarian alternatives that were perceived to be healthier, such as the aforementioned vegetable shortening, then readily available olive oil, and margarine.
+Over time, schmaltz was replaced with what often were vegetarian alternatives that were perceived to be healthier, such as vegetable shortening, olive oil, and margarine.
 Despite this, schmaltz remained in common use at Jewish delicatessens and Jewish restaurants as well as among those in the Haredi community.

-Beginning in the twenty-first century, however, schmaltz regained much of its former popularity as various celebrity chefs such as Anthony Bourdain, Alon Shaya, Michael Solomonov, Joan Nathan, and others began to incorporate schmaltz into various dishes and recipes as part of emerging food trends popularizing long-forgotten Jewish foods.
-Schmaltz also began being used in various non-traditional ways, such as cornbread, chicken pot pie, and other foods as a flavor enhancer.
+Beginning in the twenty-first century, schmaltz regained much of its former popularity as various celebrity chefs such as Anthony Bourdain, Alon Shaya, Michael Solomonov, Joan Nathan, and others began to incorporate it into various dishes and recipes as part of food trends popularizing long-forgotten Jewish foods.
+Schmaltz also began being used in various non-traditional ways, such as in cornbread, chicken pot pie, and other foods as a flavor enhancer.

 Process

 The manufacture of schmaltz involves cutting the fatty tissues of a bird (chicken or goose) into small pieces, melting the fat, and collecting the drippings.
 Schmaltz may be prepared by a dry process where the pieces are cooked under low heat and stirred, gradually yielding their fat.
-A wet process also exists whereby the fat is melted by direct steam injection.
+A wet process melts the fat by direct steam injection.
 The rendered schmaltz is then filtered and clarified.

 Homemade Jewish-style schmaltz is made by cutting chicken or goose fat into small pieces and melting in a pan over low-to-moderate heat, generally with onions.
 After the majority of the fat has been extracted, the melted fat is strained through a cheesecloth into a storage container.
 The remaining dark brown, crispy bits of skin and onion are known in Yiddish as gribenes.

-Another simple method is as a by-product of the making of chicken soup.
+Another simple method is as a by-product of the making of poultry soup, stock, or broth.
 After the chicken is simmered in the pot or crock-pot, the broth is chilled so the fat rises to the top.
-Then the fat can be skimmed off, at once providing schmaltz to set aside for other uses and a lower-fat soup that is heated before serving.
+Then the fat can be skimmed off, at once providing schmaltz to set aside for other uses and a lower-fat broth that is heated before serving.